 This mattress has firmer layers so that it doesn’t sag in the middle so your infant can sleep with the correct back support.
 It’s a breathable mattress that keeps your baby’s body temperature consistent throughout the night.

-If you’re looking for an alternative to the Sealy Mattress Cotton Bliss then you might appreciate the Moonlight Slumber dual-sided crib mattress.
+If you’re looking for some of the other best affordable crib mattresses, then you might appreciate the Moonlight Slumber dual-sided crib mattress.
 It has a plush foam construction that’s also firm to prevent sagging.
 It’s ideal for infants and toddlers.

 The Moonlight Slumber mattress is made with medical-grade fabric that’s safe for your baby to sleep on.
 You’ll also appreciate that it’s bedbug and dust mite resistant.